Perkins Funding for Adult CTE

 For further information about submitting the CTEDS-1A contact:

-Contact for adult programs in secondary agencie: Deborah.Reiter@nysed.gov
+Contact for programmatic questions about adult programs in secondary agencies: Deborah.Reiter@nysed.gov

 - This enrollment report (CTEDS-1A) should show all adult CTE enrollments without regard to program length.
 Programs exist that meet the definition of a CTE program (see below) yet are less than 100 hours in length.
 Do not include introductory or avocational programs.